 The results will help to inform updated, evidence-based algorithms for the management of febrile illness, and provide data that may be used to design new diagnostics and rational approaches to disease surveillance.
 These outputs will ultimately help health systems and providers to provide more appropriate care to patients and lead to better clinical outcomes.

 FIEBRE is funded by the UK Department for International Development.
-It is a multi-centre study conducted by the LSHTM, Liverpool School of Tropical Medicine, Universities of Oxford, Barcelona and Otago, and partner institutions in Lao PDR, Malawi, Mozambique, Myanmar and Zimbabwe, and collaborating reference laboratories.
+It is a multi-centre study conducted by the LSHTM, Liverpool School of Tropical Medicine, Barcelona Institute for Global Health (ISGlobal), Universities of Oxford and Otago, and partner institutions in Lao PDR, Malawi, Mozambique, Myanmar and Zimbabwe, and collaborating reference laboratories.

 - ISGlobal – Barcelona Institute of Global Health